Table of Contents

 Output:

-Example : Exception Handling Examples in VB .Net to show the concept of Multiple Catch Statements.
+Example : An Exception Handling Program in VB .Net to show the concept of Multiple Catch Statements.

 Imports System